SarthakJag/activ5-ble-sample-android/README.md

 device.stop()
 ```

-NB: After 7 minutes in stop mode the device will switch switch off If you don't want the device to timeout after 7 minutes you can switch on evergreen mode.
+NB: After 7 minutes in stop mode the device will switch switch off.
+If you don't want the device to timeout after 7 minutes you can switch on evergreen mode.
 This will keep the device awake.
-Disconnecting the device happens with calling onDisconnected(device: BluetoothDevice) function

 ```bash
 device.evergreenMode = true
 ```

+If you want to include functionality to calibrate Activ5 you can use the Tare function.
 Call tare with the tare() method.

 ```bash
 device.tare()